stfc/PSyclone/doc/configuration.rst

                         gh_inc:inc, gh_sum:sum``

-                        At this stage these 5 types are defined for read, write, read+write, incremendt and summation access by PSyclone.
+                        At this stage these 5 types are defined for read, write, read+write, increment and summation access by PSyclone.
-                        The gocean APIs does not support increment or sum, so they only define three mappings for read, write, and readwrite.
+                        The gocean APIs do not support increment or sum, so they only define three mappings for read, write, and readwrite.
 ======================= =======================================================